Dawlance

-Dawlance is a Pakistani home appliances brand which is a subsidiary of Turkish company Arçelik.
+Dawlance is a Pakistani home appliances brand which is a wholly-owned subsidiary of Turkish company Arçelik.
 It is based in Karachi.
 Founded in 1980, it was acquired by Istanbul-based Arçelik in 2016.

 Dawlance has three factories, two sites in Karachi and one in Hyderabad, with a total of 4,000 employees.
-It manufactures washing machines, freezers, split air conditioner and microwave ovens.
+It manufactures airfryers, washing machines, freezers, split air conditioner and microwave ovens.

+History

+Dawlance was founded in 1980 by Bashir Dawood, a member of Dawood family, as a manufacturer of refrigerators.
+In 1988, the company expanded its product line by introducing deep freezers.

+In the mid-1990s, Dawlance began manufacturing air conditioners, microwave ovens, washing machines and water dispensers in Pakistan.